mmakaay/esphome-yeelight_bs2-revengineering/ESPHome-code-layout.md

 - handle light setting changes by taking the current GPIO output levels, finding the required new GPIO output levels and transitioning linearly between those two;
-- disable transitioning when appropriate.
+- disable the transitioning time when appropriate.

 Unfortunately, this is not an easy thing to implement.
 Reason for this, is the structure of the ESPHome light code, which uses dependency injection to stitch